rishabhsamb/HyBot/go-app/readme.md

 HyBot is a multipurpose Discord bot built with response speed in mind.
 Written in Go, it primarily relies on Google's Cloud Firestore for storing necessary media.

-Currently, HyBot supports three main functionalities:
+Currently, HyBot supports two main functionalities:
 - Outbursts: Predetermined messages sent when prompted by certain keywords.
 Because of Discord's powerful image and video embeds, this enables users to reference videos, images, or other internet memes seamlessly in conversation.
 - AniList: The bot uses AniList's GraphQL API to source information on relevant shows that are referenced in Discord messages.
 HyBot uses [Khan/Genqlient](https://github.com/Khan/genqlient) for type safety.